-The following measures may be taken against a student who does not comply with the rules of order or the house rules, or who behaves unacceptably:
+The following measures may be taken on the basis of the Order Regulations EUR Buildings, Grounds and Facilities against a student who does not comply with the rules of order or the house rules, or who behaves unacceptably:

 - · a warning;

-- a reprimand;

 - A conditional denial of access to Buildings and Sites;

 - A conditional denial of the use of Facilities;

 - Temporary denial of access to Buildings and Sites;

 - Temporary denial of the use of Facilities;

 - Final denial of access to Buildings and Sites;

 - Final denial of the use of Facilities;

-- exclusion from participation in a test or examination;

-- exclusion from participation in a course;

 - temporary cancellation of enrolment;

 - final cancellation of enrolment.

-| Against decisions of the Executive Board in which a measure based on the order regulations is taken, a student whose interest is directly affected may file an objection with the Student Objection Advisory Committee (gas@eur.nl).
+Against decisions of the Executive Board in which a measure based on the order regulations is taken, a student whose interest is directly affected may file an objection with the Student Objection Advisory Committee (gas@eur.nl).
 The GAS advises the Executive Board on the objection.
 The Executive Board then makes a new decision (a so-called decision on the objection), against which a student may appeal to the Administrative Jurisdiction Division of the Council of State